DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 ### ... on macOS

-No idea, I don't have a mac :-p
+No idea, I don't have a Mac :-p

 There seems to be a WireGuard App in the [App Store](https://apps.apple.com/de/app/wireguard/id1451685025?mt=12) and looking at [this tutorial](https://docs.oakhost.net/tutorials/wireguard-macos-server-vpn/#configuring-the-client)